-Bruce Dingwall, as Executive Chairman, is responsible for leading and ensuring that the Board discharges its responsibilities; for facilitating full and constructive contributions from each member of the Board in the determination of the Group's strategy and overall commercial objectives.
-Bruce leads the business and the executive team, ensuring that the objectives set by the Board are delivered.
-Bruce offers not only his industry experience to the Board, but as a Trinidad & Tobago national his commitment to the development of Trinidad as a country.
+Nicholas Clayton, as Non-Executive Chairman, is responsible for leading and ensuring that the Board discharges its responsibilities; for facilitating full and constructive contributions from each member of the Board in the determination of the Group's strategy and overall commercial objectives.
+Nicholas has provided strategic and corporate finance advice, and has been a Non-Executive Director of, numerous public and private oil and gas companies since 2007.